 Meaningful superhero play:

-If we want children to become their own persons who feel empowered and define their own characters and roles, we have to stimulate their imaginations and create opportunities where they can follow their own ideas and expressions.
-Through exploring superpowers and becoming their own superhero we we can engage and empower children more deeply to explore their own individuality, allowing them to try out different roles and behaviors beyond the set roles of Batman or Spiderman, and encouraging them to develop their own voices as well as empathy within a personal and social consciousness.
+I believe that, through exploring superpowers and becoming their own superhero, we we can engage and empower children more deeply to explore their own individuality – allowing them to try out different roles and behaviors beyond the set roles of Batman or Spiderman, and encouraging them to develop their own voices as well as empathy, and a personal and social consciousness.

 - Paper/Styrofoam plates